Please Donate by clicking “Donate Now” on this page or by mailing a cheque to: Wild Pacific Trail Society, Box 572, Ucluelet, BC V0R 3A0 Canada

 The Wild Pacific Trail Society is a registered non-profit organization.
 Tax receipts issued via Canada Helps or by writen request for donations over $25.

-A secure donation box (emptied daily) is also provided at the Lighthouse, Brown’s Beach and Ancient Cedars trailheads.
+A secure donation box is also provided at the Lighthouse, Brown’s Beach and Ancient Cedars trailheads.

-Donation from Raven Lady food cart, Wilderness Tree sculpture fundraiser.
+Donation from Raven Lady food cart, one of our sponsors.

 |Accommodation Links||Activity Links|

 WPTS Vision: To inspire a personal connection with nature to create a wave of change for environmental stewardship.

 ▪ To promote and protect a spectacular coastal trail network, where the temperate rainforest meets the ocean, that is accessible to everyone and showcases the natural and cultural treasures of the Ucluth Peninsula.

 ▪ To inspire people through sharing perspectives about the culture, history and nature of this area.